Motorcycle License in Vermont

 After passing the written test you will be issued a motorcycle learner permit, which is valid for 120 days.
 During this period you can call (802) 828-2085 to schedule a road test at any time.

 If you feel like you are not ready to test during this time, you can renew your permit for another 120 days free of charge at any DMV location.
-You will only be allowed two free renewals.
+You will only be allowed 2 renewals.

 Keep in mind that road testing is limited, if it's performed at all, during the winter months, so plan accordingly when applying for your permit.